 School of Social Policy & Practice

-The University of Pennsylvania School of Social Policy & Practice, formerly Penn Social Work, is noted for its commitment to social justice and to educating students that will take an active role in the struggle against oppression.
-The School has articulated a social philosophy that shapes the educational programs it offers, the research it undertakes, and the leadership it provides to the profession.
+The School has articulated a social philosophy that shapes the educational programs offered, the research undertaken, and the leadership provided.
 This statement of social philosophy – Penn Approach – is first and foremost an evolving philosophy.
-It reflects the faculty’s commitment to introduce students to a variety of perspectives related to social work practice, nonprofit leadership, social policy, research, racism, and oppression, and the nature of human behavior in the social environment.
+It reflects our faculty’s commitment to introduce students to a variety of perspectives related to social work practice, nonprofit leadership, social policy, research, racism, and oppression, and the nature of human behavior in the social environment.

-The School offers a curriculum that integrates the development of practice skills with research, the study of specific social problems and social policies, theories and methods of social change, knowledge about human relationships, and individual and societal responses to institutional racism and other “-isms.”
+SP2 offers a curriculum that integrates the development of practice skills with research, the study of specific social problems and social policies, theories and methods of social change, knowledge about human relationships, and individual and societal responses to institutional racism and other “-isms.”
 Students will be educated in how to confront societal problems in a time of diminishing resources, to provide leadership to nonprofit organizations, and to design and facilitate real-world solutions while fostering meaningful societal change.
 The world needs leaders – policy makers, practitioners, educators, activists – equipped with tools to make a difference.
 SP2 students will be prepared to become those leaders, and to harness the power of policy and practice to make lasting positive change.

 The passionate pursuit of social innovation, impact, and justice.